Finding fantasy football PPR value buys: Running backs

 **denotes change in OC but system remains in place

 Note: All ADP figures are courtesy of FFCalculator and use 12-team, PPR scoring, unless noted otherwise.
 The figures are based on drafts conducted from Aug.
-25-27.
+31-Sept.
+2.

 - No team targeted its backfield more on a percentage basis than the Patriots, despite the return of pass-catching back James White, whose 2020 per-game target count was the lowest since his rookie season of 2014.
 Expect the target share of New England backs to depreciate in 2021 after an upgrade to the receiving outlets, but White shouldn’t be too far off from his ’20 averages (4.4 targets and 3.5 receptions).
 There’s very little upside to drafting White, even at a discount.